 What is FoodMarble?

-FoodMarble makes a tiny, handheld breathalyzer that gives you real-time insight into how your digestion handles a type of commonly problematic carbohydrates called FODMAPs.
-Identifying sensitivities and intolerances helps you make better decisions and avoid sometimes debilitating digestive discomfort.
-For those with digestive disorders, this device can change lives.
+The FoodMarble AIRE is a tiny, handheld breathalyzer that gives you real-time insight into your digestion, and indicates the presence of microbes where they don’t belong (SIBO & SIFO).
+Often this manifests in the inability to handle a type of carbohydrates called FODMAPs.
+Identifying sensitivities and intolerances help you make better decisions and avoid sometimes debilitating digestive discomfort.
+For those with IBS, Chron’s, and other digestive disorders, this device can change lives.

 I’m a non-celiac without any known serious food intolerances.
 So I didn’t expect much.
 Food intolerances, however, can change over time.
 Problematic foods become fine, and vice-versa.
-FoodMarble can help you track changes without going through the full-blown symptoms listed above.
+FoodMarble can help you discover changes in your gut flora before they get out of control.

-The breathalyzer itself pairs via BlueTooth to any modern smartphone.
-My unit came with a partial charge.
-It took me a month to discover that the mouthpiece snaps off for easy cleaning.
-The app is quick to setup, and intuitive.
+Pair the device to any modern smartphone via BlueTooth.
+My AIRE came with a partial charge.
+The app is quick to set up, and intuitive.
 Open the app, select the big “+” button, and then select “Breath”.
 Power on the device by tapping the only button located on its side.
 The AIRE warms up in about 20 seconds.
 Unlike the Lumen, and some other awesome biohacking gadgets I have, this gadget only takes a single, light 5-second breath.

 Your digestion score comes back on a scale of 0-10: